 One of the other things that we so like that we concluded through the testing is actually like the small back aggregation rate.
 So like around 40 or 45 percent of the traffic on our network is like small packets.
-So like it’s very important for us to have an AP that is capable of aggregating like high volume of packets with a small size.
+So like it’s very important for us to have an AP that is capable of aggregating like a high volume of packets with a small size.
 So like this plays a lot on our decision choosing what solution.
-If you can see like at a certain point the throughput is capped by the Internet because like we’re running traffic like to downlink from the Ethernet to the to the Wi-Fi.
+If you can see like at a certain point the throughput is capped by the Internet because like we’re running traffic like to downlink from the Ethernet to the Wi-Fi.
 So like what kept them like 900 something this is where all the like if you can see all the columns just like almost they have the same value because of the Internet search.

 So some of the vendors actually claim that like even with the new AX we will see an improved VHT performance around like 10 percent and we were trying to quantify this improvement.
-So what we did is actually we took the new APIs with the AX and compared them to our old solutions that we have deployed in the field and we run some.
+So what we did is actually we took the new APIs with the AX and compared them to the old solutions that we have deployed in the field and we run some.
 I mean our home test solutions we run some site surveys to get like to get our size to get like uplink and downlink through.
-But to be fair we saw an increase but like nothing that like we can actually like to see on user experience like it didn’t really like show much of an improvement with comes through these our experience but from the abstracts point of view yes it did look like you can see that like the new chipsets had better performance when it comes to VHT.
+But to be fair we saw an increase but like nothing that like we can actually like to see on user experience like it didn’t really like how much of an improvement with comes through these our experience but from the abstracts point of view yes it did look like you can see that like the new chipsets had better performance when it comes to VHT.

-This is very interesting case we had where the actual AB had only an issue with a single client 80 megahertz VHT clients like it were it will work fine with every any type of client but like if you specifically like connect a client with that one special stream 80 megahertz VHT around the vicinity of minus fifty seven DBM you will see a spike in the back at data rates.
+This is a very interesting case we had where the actual AB had only an issue with a single client 80 megahertz VHT clients like it were it will work fine with every any type of client but like if you specifically like connect a client with that one special stream 80 megahertz VHT around the vicinity of minus fifty-seven DBM you will see a spike in the back at data rates.
 And for some reason we still don’t know what’s causing it and what’s the issue, we’re trying to figure out what is.

-This is coming from one of our guests a former distinguished engineers they’ve ever been and we were talking about it and he was thinking that it could be a problem with the LNA the low noise amplifier.
-So basically what do you have here like when you have an input like to the an input signal there is a point where like the signal drops under a certain threshold where like instead of bypassing the low noise amplifier you go through it.
-And from his experience he thinks that this could be an issue like transitioning from that like transitioning from pipe passing the amplifier to going through the amplifier that could be the issue.
+This is coming from one of our guest’s former distinguished engineers they’ve ever been and we were talking about it and he was thinking that it could be a problem with the LNA the low noise amplifier.
+So basically what do you have here like when you have an input like to an input signal there is a point where like the signal drops under a certain threshold where like instead of bypassing the low noise amplifier you go through it.
+And from his experience, he thinks that this could be an issue like transitioning from that like transitioning from pipe passing the amplifier to going through the amplifier that could be the issue.
 We still know we’re looking at it and collecting the data and send it to the vendor.

 Other tests we’re doing is the RF testing we use the exia chambers where vera waves.
-So we look at the AB as complying with FCC but I mean we don’t really like we think like vendors do a really good job on this but we’ll just make sure we look at those stuff just double check, we look at like the spectrum mask, we look at the EVM of course EVM is very important for us.
+So we look at the AB as complying with FCC but I mean we don’t really like we think like vendors do a really good job on this but we’ll just make sure we look at that stuff just double check, we look at like the spectrum mask, we look at the EVM of course EVM is very important for us.
 It’s a part of our TRD.
 So we look at the constellations and all different MCS rates.

-So we also look at what’s called a spectral fatness.
+So we also look at what’s called spectral fatness.
 So this is an interesting case where you can see this is a three by three special three by three I think VHT 80 megahertz.
-So if you can see here like the on antenna like the AB best as these bits of flatness tests but it doesn’t actually do that antenna B and C like you can see a little spikes going outside the borders here this is where the limits.
+So if you can see here like the on antenna like the AB best as these bits of flatness tests but it doesn’t actually do that antenna B and C like you can see a little spike going outside the borders here this is where the limits.